taskent/Multiple-Neanderthal-Introgression-/README.md

 # Multiple-Neanderthal-Introgression-

-In this project, I investigated whether Neanderthal-introgressed haplotypes in the genomes of present-day Europeans and East Asians were inherited from two different Neanderthal lineages; that is, the late Neanderthals represented by the Vindija Neanderthal genome (Prufer et al 2017) and an early Neanderthal lineage represented by the Altai Neanderthal genome (Prufer et al. 2014).
+In this project, I investigated whether Neanderthal-introgressed haplotypes in the genomes of present-day Europeans and East Asians were inherited from two different Neanderthal lineages; that is, the late Neanderthals represented by the Vindija Neanderthal genome (Prufer et al. 2017) and an early Neanderthal lineage represented by the Altai Neanderthal genome (Prufer et al. 2014).

 ## 1) S*-statistics